Synchronization patterns in LIF Neural Networks: Merging Nonlocal and Diagonal Connectivity: Effects of diagonal coupling

 \subsection{Diagonal connectivity with coupling strength variations}

-Multi-chimera states are observed for diagonal connectivity whose multiplicity depends on the size of the coupling strength.
+F or diagonal connectivity, multi-chimera states are observed whose multiplicity depends on the size of the coupling strength.
 As an example, for fixed coupling range $R=300$ we plot in Fig.~\ref{fig:d3} the potential profiles (left), the mean phase velocities (middle) and the spacetime plots (right), for three different values of $\sigma =0.4,\> 1,\> 1.4$.
 We recognize a four-headed chimera for $\sigma =0.4$, an asynchronous state for $\sigma =1.0$ and an asymmetric chimera for $\sigma =1.4$.
 It is remarkable that for $\sigma < 1 $ the synchronous regions have lower mean phase velocities than the asynchronous ones, while the opposite is true for $\sigma > 1 $.
 In the case $\sigma = 1$ all oscillators have the same mean phase velocity, but different phases; they are frequency-synchronous but remain phase-asynchronous.
-The reversion of the synchronous-asynchronous levels is a general property of the LIF model which has been previously reported in Ref.~\cite{schmidt:2017} for the 2D connectivity and also holds for the combined connectivity as we will see in sec.~\ref{sec:combined}.
+The reversion of the synchronous-asynchronous levels has been also observed by Omelchenko et al. \cite{omelchenko:2015-2} for nonlocally coupled the Van der oscillators, when the coupling constant exceeds a certain threshold.
+The present results show that it is a general property of the LIF model and has been previously reported in Ref.~\cite{schmidt:2017} for the 2D connectivity.
+The same effect also holds for the combined (nonlocal-diagonal) connectivity, as we will see in sec.~\ref{sec:combined}.

 The reversion of the synchronization levels is clearly shown in Fig.~\ref{fig:d4}, where all measures of coherence present transition points around $\sigma \sim 1$.
 In panel ~\ref{fig:d4}a the average $<\omega_{\rm coh} >$ of the coherent regions increases as a function of $\sigma$ for $\sigma <1$.
 In the vicinity of $\sigma \sim 1$ an extremum is observed, while for $\sigma >1$ the average $<\omega_{\rm coh} >$ slightly decreases.
 Similarly, in Fig.~\ref{fig:d4}c the difference $\Delta\omega $ between coherent and incoherent regions cross the 0-axis for $\sigma \sim 1$.
 Around the same transition point the number of incoherent elements $< N_{\rm incoh}>$ vanishes (see Fig.~\ref{fig:d4}b) and so does the index $< M_{\rm incoh}>$ which accounts for the area (in the $\sigma - \omega $ graph) between coherent and incoherent regions (see Fig.~\ref{fig:d4}d).